-The spacecraft supplier's implementation (in accordance with ESA requirements [RD4]) of the payload reference frame (X_P, Y_P, Z_P), which is also used by the instrument prime contractor, as shown in the right part Figure 54, is defined as:
+The spacecraft supplier's implementation (in accordance with ESA requirements [RD4]) of the payload reference frame $(X_P, Y_P, Z_P)$ , which is also used by the instrument prime contractor, as shown in the right part Figure 54, is defined as:

-- · The origin is located at the center of the UVN nadir entrance slit. - The Z_P -axis is parallel to the instrument boresight, and is aligned with $-L_1$ (of the local relative orbital reference frame). - The Y_P-axis is parallel to the larger dimension of the entrance slit. - The X_P-axis completes a right-handed orthogonal set and points in the same direction as the velocity vector relative to the Earth-fixed WGS84 Earth reference ellipsoid.
+- The origin is located at the center of the UVN nadir entrance slit. - The $Z_P$ -axis is parallel to the instrument boresight, and is aligned with $-L_1$ (of the local relative orbital reference frame). - The YP-axis is parallel to the larger dimension of the entrance slit. - The XP-axis completes a right-handed orthogonal set and points in the same direction as the velocity vector relative to the Earth-fixed WGS84 Earth reference ellipsoid.

 Although the ESA SRD calls this frame the payload reference frame, it is also called instrument reference frame by other parties and in other documents.
-The optical alignment cube (OAC) will be aligned with this reference frame, and act as a reference for the line-of-sight angle measurements.
-The OAC will then be the practical implementation and definition of the payload reference frame for the geolocation calculations.
+The optical alignment cube (OAC) is aligned with this reference frame, and acted as a reference for the line-of-sight angle measurements.
+The OAC is therefore the practical implementation and definition of the payload reference frame for the geolocation calculations.

-The payload (the TROPOMI instrument) is designed and built at a different place (Dutch Space) than the spacecraft bus (EADS Astrium), and after calibration and testing, they will be integrated before launch.
+The payload (the TROPOMI instrument) was designed and built at a different place (Dutch Space) than the spacecraft bus (EADS Astrium), and after calibration and testing, they have been integrated before launch.
 Since no mechanical part can be integrated and aligned perfectly to their designed position and orientation before launch, misalignment errors are expected.
-Therefore, the orientation of the integrated payload will be measured with respect to the spacecraft bus, by using theodolites to test the alignment between the OAC and the SAC.
+Therefore, the orientation of the integrated payload was measured with respect to the spacecraft bus, by using theodolites to test the alignment between the OAC and the SAC.